matthewlekman/to-do-app/README.md

 ## Features

-- Add new todos with a unique ID (crypto.randomUUID).
+- Add new todos.
 - Mark todos as completed (toggle with a checkbox).
 - Remove todos from the list.
 - Visual feedback with line-through styling for completed tasks.
-- Immutable state management using array methods (map, filter, spread).
+- Immutable state management.

 Tech Stack